-- be able to give a clear and practical explanation of the steps you take to comply; and - where appropriate and proportionate, provide evidence of what you do to comply and the measures you have put in place to ensure that this happens.

-2.9 This code is generally well-aligned with industry codes so complying with them is likely to help you demonstrate that you comply with data protection.

-2.10 You could adapt existing measures to take account of data protection requirements.
-For example, corporate risk, security and records management policies and existing editorial processes.

-2.11 Where proportionate, you must put in place data protection policies, although this does not necessarily mean separate documents dealing solely with data protection.
-As above, you can incorporate data protection into your existing policies and processes.

-2.12 You must also review what is happening in practice at appropriate intervals.
-You should consider not just what documentation you may have, but also how it is working for people.

-2.13 Governance is often the name given to the framework of measures organisations use to comply with data protection and hold people to account.
-There are lots of different ways of doing this but you could consider adapting the ICO's Accountability framework and the main building blocks of an effective governance system or privacy management programme, as described below.

-2.14 Smaller organisations or individuals are more likely to benefit from a smaller scale approach.
+- be able to give a clear and practical explanation of the steps you take to comply; and - where appropriate and proportionate, provide evidence of be in a position to clarify what you do to comply and the measures you have put in place to ensure that this happens. - Where the Journalism Exemption means that you do not have to comply with a particular provision of data protection law, what you will need to demonstrate instead is that you have considered and applied the Exemption. - 2.9 This code is generally well-aligned with industry codes so complying with them is likely to help you demonstrate that you comply with data protection. - 2.10 You could adapt existing measures to take account of data protection requirements.
+For example, corporate risk, security and records management policies and existing editorial processes. - 2.11 Where proportionate, you must put in place data protection policies, although this does not necessarily mean separate documents dealing solely with data protection.
+As above, you can incorporate data protection into your existing policies and processes. - 2.12 You must also review what is happening in practice at appropriate intervals.
+You should consider not just what documentation you may have, but also how it is working for people. - 2.13 Governance is often the name given to the framework of measures organisations use to comply with data protection and hold people to account.
+There are lots of different ways of doing this but you could consider adapting the ICO's Accountability framework and the main building blocks of an effective governance system or privacy management programme, as described below. - 2.14 Smaller organisations or individuals are more likely to benefit from a smaller scale approach.
 See further reading in the Reference notes.